 Selene: Yes, you are right.

 It's, I like to see that someone put a little thought and effort into the personal statement, and it's not just, it's not just information that you're trying to convey.
 You're also trying to convey a style and also convey a sense that, you know, how seriously do you take this process?
 So I've read personal statements where people have been too familiar, too casual in their approach.
 That has turned me off because I asked myself, well, this person clearly does not respect the process.
 They clearly didn't put any more than 10 minutes' effort into writing this thing.
 And if they did put more and this is the result, then they're not very good writers.
 Right?

-And it's just so convoluted that you feel like your brain is being tied into a knot.
-It's very, very strenuous to read.
-So your eyes just sort of glaze over and you just skim to the end.
-I would say that that personal statement, yeah, you completed the requirement because you filled up two pages, but you failed because I have no sense of you as a person.
-I just couldn't finish reading it.
+And it's just so convoluted that you feel like your brain is being tied into knots and it's very, very strenuous to read, and so your eyes just sort of glaze over and you just skim to the end.
+And I would say that that personal statement, yeah, you completed the requirement because you filled up two pages, but you failed because I have no sense of you as a person because I just couldn't finish reading it.

 Selene: I want to go to your law school so I can pimp my resume and get some really great experience in New York City.